Asmita1434/spotifyClone/README.md

 🎶 Spotify Clone

-A Spotify-inspired music player UI built using HTML, CSS, and JavaScript.
+A Spotify-inspired music player UI built using HTML, CSS.
 This project recreates the look and feel of Spotify’s interface with a responsive design and smooth interactions.

 🚀 Live Demo